This article is part of the Center for Media & Democracy's spotlight on global corporations.

 |The Washington Tax Group||$90,000||Issues related to extension and expansion of alternative simplified research and development tax credit (H.R.
 942, S. 1577); issues relating to international corporate tax reform (S. 727, S. 2091).|

-12 of its 21 (57%) lobbyists are revolving door or have worked for government at some point in their career, including Stanley Abramson who worked for the EPA, Jeremy Stump and Randall Russell who worked for the Dept of Agriculture.
+Nineteen out of Monsanto's 26 lobbyists (73 percent) are "revolving door" or have worked for government at some point in their career, including Stanley Abramson, who worked for the EPA, and Jeremy Stump and Randall Russell, who worked for the U.S. Department of Agriculture.

 In 2012, Monsanto spent $4.2 million financing "No On 37", a group supported by other GMO food manufacturers like DuPont, Dow, and Bayer.
 "No On 37" opposed California proposition 37, which would require labels on most genetically modified food products.